 Usually, you build a library because you want to link it with one or more programs.
-You link libraries with a program by specifying the libraries in the LIBS construction variable, and by specifying the directory in which the library will be found in the LIBPATH construction variable: env = Environment(LIBS = 'foo', LIBPATH = '.')
+You link libraries with a program by specifying the libraries in the LIBS construction variable, and by specifying the directory in which the library will be found in the LIBPATH construction variable:

+'''

-Library('foo', ['fl.c', 'f2.c', 'f3.c']) Program('prog.c', LIBS='foo', LIBPATH='.')
+Library('foo', ['f1.c', 'f2.c', 'f3.c'])

+Program('prog.c', LIBS='foo', LIBPATH='.')

+'''